These Digital Restaurant Receipt Hacks Increase Revenue and Repeat Customers

 Would You Like Your Receipt?

 And there you have it: three ways the digital restaurant receipt can be used to increase repeat customers, revenue, and server tips.
-The three examples included are all available through Toast POS, so speak to a member of our team about helping your restaurant thrive in 2019 and beyond.
+The three examples included are all available through Toast POS — speak to a member of our team about helping your restaurant succeed.